pestrela/music/traktor/README.md

   * [How to avoid crackle / glitches / noise on Windows by disabling Intel turbo boost?](#how-to-avoid-crackle--glitches--noise-on-windows-by-disabling-intel-turbo-boost)

+## Why I manage music using OS-folders only

+To write up.
+In the meantime, please see "## How to manage your collection using operating systems folders and without DJ playlists (ie, using only Finder, Windows Explorer, etc)"

 ## Why is Traktor my software of choice